 - 1. The standards contained within this section apply to any building in an R-4, R-6 or R-10 district where all of the following are present: - a.
 The total site area is 5-acres or less; - The subject lot's primary street frontage is on a street section that was platted for at least 20 years including subsequent right-of-way dedications; - c.
-If a comparative sample can be defined as outlined in Sec.
-2.2.7.C. and at least three of the principal buildings contained in the comparative sample have primary street frontage on a street section that has been platted for at least 20 years including subsequent right-of-way dedications. - 2.
-When a lot is subject to the residential infill compatibility standards and the lot is located within a Neighborhood Conservation Overlay District that regulates any component herein, the Neighborhood Conservation Overlay District regulation shall apply for that specific component.
+If a comparative sample can be defined and at least four of the principal buildings, or three for a corner lot, contained in the comparative sample have primary street frontage on a street section that has been platted for at least 20 years including subsequent right-of-way dedications.
+The comparative sample is derived by the four closest principal buildings, or three for a corner lot, along the same block face of the street within 300 feet of and oriented toward the same street as the subject lot.
+The sample need not be equally distributed on either side of the subject lot.
+When a comparative sample of four principal buildings, or three for a corner lot, cannot be derived, then the minimum setback of the underlying zoning district applies. - i.
+These rules do not apply to lots where more than 50% of the primary street property line abuts a cul-de-sac bulb and these lots shall not count as part of a comparative sample for other lots. - ii.
+Where an addition is proposed to a detached or attached house, the existing principal building on the lot shall be considered an addition to the comparative sample. - iii.
+Where an official survey demonstrates the location of a detached or attached house, and that structure has been in that location within the last 365 days, the proposed principal building may be located within 10% of the same primary street setback as the existing